Tughlakabad Assembly constituency

 Tughlakabad Assembly constituency is one of the 70 Delhi Legislative Assembly constituencies of the National Capital Territory in northern India.

 Overview

-Present geographical structure of Tughlakabad constituency came into existence in 2008 as a part of the implementation of the recommendations of the Delimitation Commission of India constituted in 2002.
+The Tughlakabad constituency with its present geographical structure came into existence in 2008 as a part of the implementation of the recommendations of the Delimitation Commission of India constituted in 2002.

 Tughlakabad is part of South Delhi Lok Sabha constituency along with nine other Assembly segments, namely, Bijwasan, Sangam Vihar, Ambedkar Nagar, Chhatarpur, Deoli, Kalkaji, Palam, Badarpur and Mehrauli.